andreasmang/claire/doc/README-INSTALL.md

 ## Installation Overview (Quick Guide)<a name="installation"></a>

-Here, we only provide a minimal installation guide.
-We provide a make environment to download and install the dependencies using generic settings that have worked on our systems.
+In this section, we provide a minimal installation guide.
+We provide a make environment to download and install the dependencies using generic settings that have worked on most of our systems.
 If this brief installation guide does not work for you, please consult the [detailed installation guide](#verboseinstall) below.

 ### One Shot <a name="oneshot"></a>

+To use the default settings to build dependencies and CLAIRE itself do the following:

 ```bash
 cd deps